 Annual flowers provide so much instant color in our flower gardens, but it seems to be a matter of "easy come, easy go" when fall approaches: Many annuals turn brown, mushy, and hideous at the first whiff of frost on the lawn.
 However, not all annuals are created equally in this respect.
 A number of annuals, referred to as half-hardy annuals, can tolerate several light frosts in the garden, potentially extending the beauty in your landscape for an additional month or longer.

 Bells of Ireland are underrepresented in the garden, but the unusual green hue and fabulous shape of these spring blossoms make any cut flower arrangement look special.
-Not only are bells of Ireland tolerant of cold temperatures and light frosts, they require a cold dormancy to germinate, called stratification.
-The easiest way to achieve this is to sow bells of Ireland seeds directly in the garden as soon as the soil can be worked, allowing Mother Nature to tell the seeds when to germinate....
-Direct sowing also preserves the delicate tap root of the plant, preventing transplant shock.
+Not only are bells of Ireland tolerant of cold temperatures and light frosts, but they also require a cold dormancy to germinate, called stratification.
+The easiest way to achieve this is to sow bells of Ireland seeds directly in the garden as soon as the soil can be worked, allowing Mother Nature to tell the seeds when to germinate.
+Direct sowing also preserves the delicate taproot of the plant, preventing transplant shock.

 The spicy clove scent of dianthus is a welcome wake up call in the garden after a dreary winter.
 Plants can be slow to get going from seed, but transplants are common in garden centers in early spring.
-Give dianthus the best drainage you can, or enjoy in containers.
+Give dianthus the best drainage you can (rock gardens are ideal), or enjoy in containers.

 Scented stock flowers aren't the showiest, but a small container by the front door will provide a natural aromatherapy boost on grey spring days.
 Direct seed in full sun, and provide plenty of moisture.
 The plants will wither when summer approaches, but you can tuck them around emerging perennials, which will hide plants past their prime.